 Jesus Christ canceled the legal claims against the Christian.
 He did this through the cross (verses 13-14).
-This is the fifth result of Jesus’ work upon the cross.
+This legal cancelation is the fifth result of Jesus’ work upon the cross.

 Every Christian is part of the eternal plan of God.

 Some believe that clergy are first-class Christians, and laymen are second class.
-God’s viewpoint is that all Christians, regardless of giftedness or position, are equal in God’s program.
+God’s viewpoint is that all Christians are equal in God’s program, regardless of giftedness or position.
 There is no such thing as clergy and laymen in the Bible.
-The Clergy is special, and everyone else is a peon.
+To some, the clergy is special, and everyone else is a peon.
 This is not true.
 Everyone is in full time service in God’s eternal plan.